LangStream/documentation/configuration-resources/messaging/kafka.md

 ### Configuration

-In order to connect to Kafka Broker you must provide the addess of the broker with the `bootstrap.servers` property.
+To connect to a Kafka Broker, provide the address of the broker with the `bootstrap.servers` property.

-Please refer to the Apache Kafka Java client documentation for more details about the configuration properties.
+Please refer to the Apache Kafka Java client [documentation](https://kafka.apache.org/10/javadoc/index.html?org/apache/kafka/clients/producer/KafkaProducer.html)(external link) for more details about the configuration properties.

 ### Authentication

-Usually in Apache Kafka you provide Authentication using the JAAS configuration file, in LangStream you can provide the configuration directly in the instance.yaml file.
+Usually in Apache Kafka you would provide Authentication using the JAAS configuration file, but in LangStream you can provide the configuration directly in the instance.yaml file.

 - security.protocol: the security protocol to use, for example SASL_SSL
 - sasl.jaas.config: the JAAS configuration to use for authentication